 A. Coleman Athletic Director/Physical Education Teacher Admin

-Aaron comes to Unity with hopes of serving as a positive role model for students while sharing his love of learning and infusing the students with lifelong healthy habits.
+Aaron has played the role of Athletic Director and PE teacher since 2014.
+He comes to Unity with hopes of serving as a positive role model for students while sharing his love of learning and infusing the students with lifelong healthy habits.
 Having coached and led other youth activities at several organizations including the YMCA, he has also worked in the New York Mets organization.
 He served as a Senior Partner Development Associate at the Positive Coaching Alliance in New York City.
 Most recently, he was the founding Physical Education Teacher & Athletic Director at Brooklyn Prospect Charter School.
 Aaron also served at the Department Head for the Arts & Athletics at the school for the last two years, which included Art, Drama, Music, Dance, Health and physical education.
 Aaron earned his B.S. in Exercise Science from the University of Tampa, his M.S. in Health Education from Hofstra University, and M.S. in Administration & Leadership at Mercy College.
 Off the job, he enjoys mentoring high school children in his church youth group, coaching in Long Island’s Flag & Rouch Touch men’s football leagues and staying involved in his community.
 He appreciates the Unity Prep culture of excellence.

 A. Emeritz History Teacher High School